-For example, to selectively restore the files archived on 21 March 1991, proceed as follows:
+Using cpio For example, to selectively restore the files archived on 21 March 1991, proceed as follows:

 1. Change to the clean log sub-directory in which you want to restore them.
-For example, enter where 'clean-logs' is the main clean log directory and 'dbase1-clogs', the subdirectory for the database 'dbase1'.
+For example, enter cd /clean-logs/dbase1-clogs where 'clean-logs' is the main clean log directory and 'dbase1-clogs', the sub-directory for the database 'dbase1'